Bob Boyle (animator)

-Robert Boyle II is an American animator, director, producer, writer, storyboard artist and director.
+Robert Boyle II is an American animator, director, producer, writer, storyboard artist, author and illustrator.

 Career

 He is the creator and executive producer of shows Wow!
 Wow!
 Wubbzy!
 (Nickelodeon) and Yin Yang Yo!
 (Jetix/Toon Disney, now Disney XD), and a frequent contributor on Sesame Street.
 He also worked on the Nickelodeon shows Oh Yeah!
 Cartoons, The Fairly OddParents, and Danny Phantom.
 He has written and illustrated two children's books: Hugo and the Really, Really, Really Long String and Rosie & Rex.

 He also served as co-creator of a 2007 pilot entitled "Grumpy Puppy".
 It was not picked up for a series.

 Boyle won an Emmy Award in 2008 for his Production Design for Wow!
 Wow!
 Wubbzy!
 He worked as a supervising producer on the Cartoon Network show Clarence during its first season and co-executive producer on The Powerpuff Girls (2016).